cynthia-lam/wit-d3-portfolio/README.md

 - Contact info

 ## My journey
 There were a lot of things that went right and so many more that went wrong.
-Here are a few instant wins (yay!) and also that I had to overcome:
+Here are a few instant wins (yay!) and also some challenges that I had to overcome:
 - smooth scroll
 - [timeline creation](https://www.w3schools.com/howto/howto_css_timeline.asp)
 - [z-index](https://www.google.com/search?q=css+content+showing+on+top+of+header&rlz=1C1VDKB_enCA1036CA1036&oq=css+content+showing+on+top+of+header&aqs=chrome..69i57j33i160.6101j0j4&sourceid=chrome&ie=UTF-8)